 Introduction to Uses of IoT

-IoT is going to be the largest category of IT services in the upcoming years, which has the potential to change the industrial landscape.
+IoT will be the largest category of IT services in the upcoming years, which can change the industrial landscape.
 Let’s discuss various use cases of IoT grouped by type of industry.

 1. Manufacturing Industry

 IoT has been changing the industry landscape for manufacturing sectors in scale.
-Smart sensory data are used to prevent abnormal breakdowns, requirement analysis, and resource optimization.
-IoT solutions help organizations in smart asset management, performance monitoring which in terms reduce the asset downtime and increase hardware longevity.
-It also enables manufacturers with a lower time to marketability and large scale customizations.
+Smart sensory data prevent abnormal breakdowns, requirement analysis, and resource optimization.
+IoT solutions help organizations in intelligent asset management and performance monitoring, which reduces asset downtime and increases hardware longevity.
+It also enables manufacturers with a lower time to marketability and large-scale customizations.
 For example, IoT helped bike manufacturer Harley Davidson to reduce the time to produce a complete bike from days to hours.

 2. Agriculture Industry

-As industry agriculture follows the traditional experience-based operations which are heavily dependent on human intervention.
+As an industry, agriculture follows traditional experience-based operations, which depend heavily on human intervention.
 But with the changing economic landscape and the population increment, the supply-demand gap is huge.
 Changing environmental conditions, global warming is also a part of the challenge.
-IoT is probably the most powerful weapon for the agriculture and farming industry to fight with this.
-IoT enables farm managers with real-time corp monitoring, precision farming, livestock management, smart greenhouse management, etc. Industry grade drones also have multiple use cases in smart farming.
-On one hand, drones are used to monitor air, soil, moisture quality, another hand it can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc.
+IoT is probably the most powerful weapon for the agriculture and farming industry to fight this.
+IoT enables farm managers with real-time corp monitoring, precision farming, livestock management, smart greenhouse management, etc. Industry-grade drones also have multiple use cases in smart farming.
+On the one hand, drones are used to monitor air, soil, and moisture quality; on the other hand, they can help with physical activities like automated spraying of fertilizers, preventing physical breakouts in farms, etc.

 One of the important sectors that will get benefit mostly from Industry grade IoT is healthcare.
-The popularity of smart devices, wearables are increasing day by day.
+The popularity of smart devices and wearables are increasing day by day.
 This enables researchers with more and more data to incorporate IoT solutions.
-Data from wearables are used to prevent heart attacks, constantly monitoring the heart rate, steps taken, tracking sleep, sitting postures, etc. IoT based solutions with nano-technology are even used to monitor cancerous cells inside the body.
-IoT along with machine learning is changing the industry at a rapid scale.
+Data from wearables are used to prevent heart attacks, constantly monitor the heart rate, steps taken, tracking sleep, sitting postures, etc. IoT-based solutions with nano-technology are even used to monitor cancerous cells inside the body.
+IoT, along with machine learning, is changing the industry at a rapid scale.

-As an Industry Insurance generally follows the structured data.
-But it has the potential to optimize the resources and claim settlement process using IoT.
-Recently Insurers have slowly started adhering IoT in their industry solutions.
+As an Industry, Insurance generally follows structured data.
+But it can potentially optimize the resources and claim settlement process using IoT.
+Recently Insurers have slowly started adhering to IoT in their industry solutions.
 Automated claims processing, automated reserve setting, damage assessment, etc., can utilize IoT solutions as a factor of premium calculation.

 5. Home Automation

-Controlling electronic instruments remotely is no longer science fiction,It’s already commercially available.
-IoT is used in our daily life to automatically make decisions and optimize power consumption.
-Google Home, Amazon echo, etc. are examples of some of the IoT based home automation devices where IoT and machine learning are used heavily.
+Controlling electronic instruments remotely is no longer science fiction; it’s already commercially available.
+IoT is used daily to make decisions and optimize power consumption automatically.
+Examples of IoT-based home automation devices that heavily utilize IoT and machine learning include Google Home and Amazon Echo.

 6. Automobile and Transportation

-In the era of the internet, automobiles are also considered as gadgets where upgradations can be made on-demand.
-Modern cars are equipped with IoT based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT along with deep learning helps in developing automated parking systems, semi autopilots, and even self-driving cars.
+In the internet era, automobiles are also considered gadgets where upgrades can be made on demand.
+Modern cars are equipped with IoT-based smart sensors that help in real-time car tracking, speed control, fuel consumption control, car renting solutions, etc. IoT and deep learning help develop automated parking systems, semi-autopilots, and self-driving cars.

 7. Energy Sector

-IoT solutions bringing changes in energy sectors with valuable insights on power consumption, hardware maintenance, forecasting dynamic pricing, etc. Not only the traditional power and energy sources, but also comparatively newer sectors like solar energy, wind energy, and waste recycling are getting benefited from the use cases of IoT.
+IoT solutions bring changes in energy sectors with valuable insights on power consumption, hardware maintenance, forecasting dynamic pricing, etc. The traditional power and energy sources and comparatively newer sectors like solar energy, wind energy, and waste recycling benefit from the use cases of IoT.

 Industry Forecast and Global Trends of IoT